Shanghai Marriage Market: Patterns in marriage markets

-Scholarship on Shanghai Marriage Market
+Scholarship on the Shanghai Marriage Market

 Ethnographic research has been conducted to study parent's motivations for attending the Shanghai Marriage Market.
 Paradoxically, Shanghai Marriage Market has a low success rate and most parents concede that it is unlikely to find a match, yet parents regularly return to the market to continue advertising their children.
 One study explained that the market responds to the collective anxieties of Chinese society, especially those born in the 1950s and 1960s.
 This generation of seniors are parents of the only-child generation who grew up as sent-down youth.
 In order to keep their urban household registrations, many of them remained single into their thirties, when they returned to their home cities.
 The state had to intervene in the dating scene to solve this problem of “overaged youth”.
-Another source of parental anxiety is an overarching sense of volatility and insecurity since market era economic reforms in China.
-Parents worry for their children's financial stability in a fast-paced, expensive urban center like Shanghai, especially without a robust social welfare system that provides housing and security.
+Another source of parental anxiety is an overarching sense of volatility and insecurity since market-era economic reforms in China.
+Parents worry about their children's financial stability in a fast-paced, expensive urban center like Shanghai, especially without a robust social welfare system that provides housing and security.
 As such, these parents are worried that their only children will grow up leading difficult lives and having unhappy marriages.
 The marriage market is an outlet for parents to share their private worries in a public space, something that traditional Chinese culture deems inappropriate in other settings.
 Therefore, the market's primary function is to create social gatherings for seniors to share their collective worries in the changing environment of urban Shanghai.

 The Shanghai Marriage Market is also a response to the rapid individualization in China since the market reform era.
-The opening of markets and state's withdrawal from many social services creates a need for greater socialization, particularly for seniors from that generation.
+The opening of markets and the state's withdrawal from many social services created a need for greater socialization, particularly for seniors from that generation.
 Therefore, the market counters social anxieties arising from marketization and commodification.

-Other motivations for going to marriage markets include an emphasis on homogamy, as many parents only consider candidates from similar socioeconomic backgrounds as themselves, and skepticism about their child's ability to find a suitable partner.
+Other motivations for going to marriage markets include an emphasis on homogamy, as many parents only consider candidates from similar socioeconomic backgrounds as themselves and scepticism about their child's ability to find a suitable partner.